Anchorage | Turnagain | Spenard | Elmendorf AFB

 - Severe decay or infection that cannot be corrected.

 - Too many teeth, called Supernumerary, which prevent the development of other teeth.

 - Orthodontic treatment that requires a few be removed so the remaining teeth are evenly spaced and aligned.

 There are two procedures used for extracting teeth, Simple and Surgical.
 Both procedures are performed in the dentist’s office and, without any complications, are completed during one visit.
 Patients who are taking medications for heart ailments may be required to take an antibiotic before and after the procedure.

-- Simple Extraction: This method of tooth removal is for those teeth that the dentist can see and reach without the need to cut into the gum line or the supporting bone structure.
+- Simple Extraction: This method of tooth removal is for those teeth that the dentist can see and reach without the need to retract the gums line or the supporting bone structure.
 The patient is given a local anesthetic to numb the procedure area.